Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Killing–Yano Symmetry and Curvature Structure

 \subsection{Null decomposition of the curvature tensors}

-Just like $f_{ab},f^{\star}_{ab}$ and $\Phi_{ab}$ are conveniently decomposed into the bivector basis according to \eqref{fNP}, \eqref{fstarNP} and \eqref{defPhi}, respectively, we can decompose other curvature tensors.
+Just like $f_{ab}$ is conveniently decomposed into the bivector basis according to \eqref{fNP}, one can perform a similar decomposition for curvature tensors.
 Let us start with the Weyl decomposition of the Riemann tensor $R_{abcd}$ in 4 dimensions \cite{Wald}:

-wherein $C_{abcd}$ is the Weyl tensor, a trace-free tensor with the same symmetries as the Riemann tensor, and $R_{ab}:=R_{acbd}g^{cd}$ the Ricci tensor, whose trace is $R=R_{ab}g^{ab}$, the Ricci scalar.
+wherein $C_{abcd}$ is the Weyl tensor, a trace-free tensor with the same symmetries as the Riemann tensor, and $R_{ab}:=R_{acbd}g^{cd}$ the Ricci tensor, whose trace $R:=R_{ab}g^{ab}$ is the Ricci scalar.
 The Riemann tensor has 20 independent components in four dimensions, that split into 10 components of $C_{abcd}$ and 10 components in $R_{ab}$, including $R$.